rancher-sandbox/cluster-api-provider-elemental/doc/QUICKSTART.md

 ### Setup a test registry

 In order to upgrade the node, we are going to need a registry where to push the new OS image to be applied.
-The registry can be also exposed through a NodePort.
+The registry needs to be installed on the **management** cluster and can be exposed through a NodePort.
 For this example we are going to use `192.168.122.10:30000` as our test registry.

 ```bash